New York City Sexual Abuse Lawyers

 Who Is Responsible for Sexual Abuse?

 The victim is NOT responsible.
 Each situation is unique and has its own considerations based on the circumstances and details.
 In addition to the perpetrator, there may be other liable parties.
 This may include the perpetrator’s employer.
 For example, a restaurant may employ a person on their staff.
 The individual could have a history of committing sexual abuse.
-If the restaurant had this knowledge yet did not prevent the abuse from happening, they might be liable.
+They might be liable if the restaurant had this knowledge yet did not prevent the abuse from happening.

 Harris Keenan & Goldfarb attorneys will examine all the evidence in your case.
 Based on this investigation, they will determine who may be responsible for the abuse.
 We will then demand compensation from them.
 We have a depth of experience with holding responsible parties accountable.
 Our attorneys will fight diligently to pursue the compensation that may be rightfully yours.